ScottMastro/discourse-customizable-navbar/README.md

-# Discourse Navigation Bar Component
+# Discourse Customizable Navbar - Theme Component

 Places a a navigation bar below the header.